 The two-way intercom and four pre-programmed songs were designed to provide comfort and soothing in your absence.
 Remote temperature controls work to ensure your child is in a safe environment anytime, day or night.

 A sound-activated power-saving mode extends the battery life, and the 960-foot range keeps you close to your little one no matter where you are.
 This unit can be expanded up to four cameras and is easy to install and use.

 HelloBaby – Best for Long Use

-The HelloBaby HB24 has a feature called Vox-mode that provides up to 12 hours of extended battery life with the screen off, and 8 hours with the screen on.
-With great visuals and audio using 2.4 GHZ technology, you will likely never have to worry about the signal dropping out.
+The HelloBaby HB24 has a feature called Vox-mode that provides up to 12 hours of extended battery life with the screen off and 8 hours with the screen on.
+With great visuals and audio using 2.4 GHZ technology, you shouldn't have to worry about the signal dropping out.

 There is no set-up required, so you can just plug it in and use right out of the box.
 Expand up to four cameras for multiple children, and never miss a thing even in off-screen mode with LED sound viewing.
 Remote temperature monitoring, optical pan/tilt, eight lullabies, and two-way talk are just some of the impressive multifunctional features parents love about this unit.

 Observe your baby in color during the day and in perfectly clear black and white images overnight.

 An audio-only mode instantly transforms this model into a sound-only monitor.
 This mode also improves battery life by 50%.